Sorting the Sunday Pile, Week 13: Saints, Vikings make moves in crowded NFC race

 I love Rob Gronkowski as much as the next guy, but the NFL absolutely has to suspend him for his dirty hit on Bills rookie cornerback Tre'Davious White.
 After the play, Gronk basically went WWE on the young defensive back, potentially causing a concussion.

 It was inexplicable.
 Gronk, for his part, apologized after the game repeatedly.
 But he also added that it was out of frustration, because he was not drawing flags.
 He says he lashed out because of emotion, but it's not OK.
-You can't do that to an opponent, laying on his head and going for a DDT in a situation where the play has clearly been over for what felt like five seconds.
+You can't do that to an opponent, laying on his head and dropping an elbow in a situation where the play has clearly been over for what felt like five seconds.

 Bill Belichick was embarrassed enough by the move that he apologized to Sean McDermott after the game.